 The proposed rules would fill the regulatory gap by setting operational standards for art glass businesses that emit air toxics and potentially cause serious health effects.

 The proposed rules create two tiers of CAGM based on production and furnace type.
-The larger Tier 2 CAGMs would be required to install emission control devices on all furnaces using metal HAP, and to perform source testing and dispersion modeling to measure and limit emissions of chromium VI.
+The larger Tier 2 CAGMs would be required to install emission control devices on all furnaces using metal HAP and to perform source testing and dispersion modeling to measure and limit emissions of hexavalent chromium.
 The smaller Tier 1 CAGMs can install emission control devices on all furnaces using metal HAP, use source testing and modeling to demonstrate that emissions are below source impact levels without controls, or stop using metal HAP in one or more furnaces.

 These rules would decrease the risk from airborne metal exposure to people nearby, including children and other sensitive or vulnerable individuals.